Morocco 2026. BYD Drives Growth In One Of Africa’s Potential Future EV Hub

 Automotive Industry Trend and Outlook

-Looking at specific models the Dacia Logan was still the best seller in the rankings while gaining 22.1% in year-on-year volume, followed by the Dacia Sandero, up by 11%.
+Looking at specific models the Dacia Logan was still the best seller in the rankings with a 11.3% share while gaining 89.9% in year-on-year volume.
+The Renault Kardian skyrocketed into 2nd and climbed 73 spots to secure a 9.2% share.

 EV Market Trend and Outlook